 Pumpkin or Kabocha Squash: Pumpkin adds sweetness and a velvety texture to the curry.
 It’s packed with vitamins, minerals, and antioxidants, making it a nutritious addition to the dish.
 You can also use Kabocha squash, also known as Japanese pumpkin, in this curry.

 Chicken: I like to use boneless, skinless chicken thighs to make Thai curries.
-They are just a bit juicer and tender when cooked in a curry.
+They are just a bit juicier and tender when cooked in a curry.
 However, chicken breasts would work, but they need less cooking time.
 Cut into 1-inch pieces.

 Coconut Milk: Use a brand with thick coconut milk.
 I like to use the full-fat ones, but you can choose the lower-fat ones if you want to make the curry lighter.
-Remember that the curry will be thinner and not as creamier.
+Remember that the curry will be thinner and not as creamy.
 Shake the can well before opening.

 Red paste: I used Maesri paste from the Asian market.
 You can also order it on Amazon.
-This one has the wonderful authentic flavors you get at Thai restaurants.
+This one has the wonderful, authentic flavors you get at Thai restaurants.

 Brown Sugar: This helps to balance the flavors of this spicy curry.